FatsackFails/fatsackfails/src/site/posts/rip-drifter.md

 seo_title: 'Well, RIP Drifter'
 seo_desc: "You're in a better place now, Resonant Drifter \U0001F47C Human: Fall Flat is a fickle mistress.\n"
 ---
+You're in a better place now, <a href="https://twitch.tv/resonantdrifter" target="_blank">Resonant Drifter</a> 👼 Human: Fall Flat is a fickle mistress.